User Guide

 In WEB4J, validation is always placed in the constructor.
 If a validation fails, then a checked ModelCtorException must be thrown.
 When a validation fails, you cannot throw any other kind of exception except ModelCtorException.
 For example, if a required field is found to be null, then you cannot throw a NullPointerException.
 You must throw a ModelCtorException.

 Some may object to this policy.
 However, you must remember that NullPointerException is an unchecked exception.
 Unchecked exceptions are strictly meant for bugs.
-Here is the important point: faulty user input is not a bug.
-It is to be expected as part of the normal operation of the program.
+Here's the important point: faulty user input is not a bug.
+It's to be expected as part of the normal operation of the program.

 Validator and Check can help you validate your Model Objects.
 You are not required to use them, but you will likely find them convenient.
 The Check class returns common implementations of the Validator interface.
 For validations specific to your problem domain, you can define them as a new Validator, and then use them with the Check class, just like any other Validator.